shuozhixu/Modelling_2024/README.md

 At least four alloys will be considered.

+Please, each time you run a new type of simulation, create a new directory.

 ### CoCrNi

+Note: all files can be found in the `CoCrNi` directory in this GitHub repository, except the data files which can be [here](https://drive.google.com/drive/folders/13xaI274U-xIsBN8h_TY_eohsXxedEwFE?usp=sharing).
+The reason is that the data files are too large for GitHub.

+All data files are from [this paper](http://dx.doi.org/10.1016/j.actamat.2020.08.044), which should be cited.

 #### Lattice parameters at 0 K

 ###### Random CoCrNi

-Run the simulation with files `lmp_lat.in`, `min.NiCoCr_27nmx_27nmy_27nmz_random`, and `CoCrNi.lammps.eam`.
-The second file can be found [here](https://drive.google.com/drive/folders/13xaI274U-xIsBN8h_TY_eohsXxedEwFE?usp=sharing) while the other two in this GitHub repository.
+Run the simulation with files `lmp_0K.in`, `min.NiCoCr_27nmx_27nmy_27nmz_random.dat`, and `CoCrNi.lammps.eam`.

-Once the simulation is finished, you will find a new file a_E.
+Once it is finished, you will find a new file `a_E`.
 The first column is the ratio of the trial lattice parameter to 3.5564, the second column is the trial lattice parameter itself, in units of Anstrong, the thrid column is the cohesive energy, in units of eV.
 If you plot a curve with the second column as the x axis and the third column as the y axis, the curve should look like the ones in Figure 1(a) of [this paper](http://dx.doi.org/10.1016/j.commatsci.2021.110942).

 Then run `sh min.sh` to find out the trial lattice parameter corresponding to the lowest cohesive energy (i.e., the minimum on that curve), and that would be the actual lattice parameter.
 Specifically, you will see

-	0.924 3.04920000000009 -5.96926166742226
+	1 3.55644549888703 -4.32151351854507

 on the screen.
 Record these three numbers.
 These are for random CoCrNi.

 ###### CoCrNi with CSRO

-Make a new directory and copy these files into it:
+The simulation requires files
-`lmp_lat.in`, `min.NiCoCr_27nmx_27nmy_27nmz_350K.dat`, and `CoCrNi.lammps.eam`.
+`lmp_0K.in`, `min.NiCoCr_27nmx_27nmy_27nmz_350K.dat`, and `CoCrNi.lammps.eam`.
 The second file can be found [here](https://drive.google.com/drive/folders/13xaI274U-xIsBN8h_TY_eohsXxedEwFE?usp=sharing).
 Make one change in `lmp_lat.in`:

-- Line 12.
+- Line 10.
 Change the word `random` to `350K`, i.e., to match the new data file's name.

 Run the simulation.
 Once it is finished, you will find a new file `a_E`.
-The first column is the ratio of the trial lattice parameter to 3.yyy; the other two columns have the same meaning as the random case.
-Repeat the remaining steps in the random case and record the three numbers for the CoCrNi with CSRO annealled at 350 K.
+The first column is the ratio of the trial lattice parameter to 3.561; the other two columns have the same meaning as the random case.
+Repeat the remaining steps in the random case and record the three numbers for the CoCrNi with CSRO.

 #### Elastic constants at 0 K